 One of the most popular racing simulators is iRacing, which puts a lot of focus on realistic driving physics along with a well-crafted competition system.
 This usually matches you up with drivers of similar ability, which can make for very lifelike racing conditions.
 Other options such as Race Room and Assetto Corsa also fall into this category.

-So which kind of racing game is right for you?
-That really depends on your level of experience, and how much focus you put on fun and how much you value the realism that these games provide.
+Which kind of racing game is best for you really depends on your level of experience, how much focus you put on fun, and how much you value the realism that these games provide.
 If you like fun and enjoy sliding around street corners in your favorite touring car, an arcade racer would be the right choice for you.